pietrykowska/Proj1_Transformations/README.md

 ```

 ## Known errors:
 Used transformations for ellipsoid "KRASOWSKI" give incorrect results of coordinates.
-There is no direct possibility of such transformation.
-More informations about that problem is add at report.
+We should not use this ellipsoid because there is no direct possibility of such transformation.
+More informations about that problem is add at the report.
 If a person using this repository can solve this problem, please contact us.